angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 map.get("main"); // Arthur
 ```

-As you can see, maps are similar to a native objects \(in fact, object have been traditionally used as Maps structures\) but using `set` and `get` instead of _square brackets_.
-However, maps have some key differences with objects:
+As you can see, maps are similar to native objects \(in fact, object have been traditionally used as maps structures\), but using `set` and `get` instead of _square brackets_.
+Maps, however, have some key differences with objects:

 * The key can be anything, including **null**, **undefined **and **functions**.
-* Maps provides a `size`variable and are iterable, like arrays.
+* Maps contain a `size`variable and are iterable, like arrays.
-* Map doesn't contain default keys.
+* Maps don't contain default keys.

-> **Pro Tip:** As maps are objects, using _square brackets_ in a map **won't** throw an error, in fact, the data will be stored as in any other object, but it **won't** be stored as part of the map, but as a separate key.
+> **Pro Tip:** As maps are objects, using _square brackets_ in a map **won't** throw an error, in fact, the data will be stored as in any other object.
+It **won't** be stored as part of the map, but as a separate key.
 It is heavily recommended **not** to use square brackets at all with maps.

 _**Set**_

 Sets allows you to store unique values.
-It is different of an array as if the same value is added twice, it will only store one instance.
+It core difference with arrays is that if the same value is added twice, it will only store one instance.

 ```js
 let spaceships=new Set();